 Notify the school as soon as possible by email, telephone or by reporting in person at reception on the

 - Provide the school with an explanatory note following an illness or absence from school if you have failed to contact us by telephone or email.

 - Ensure all medical, optician and dental appointments are made, where possible, after school or in holiday time.
 If this is not possible then please ensure they are made as late in the day as possible so that your child misses the minimum amount of lessons

 - Ensure the school has up to date addresses, email and contact numbers for you and any alternative contacts

 We send out regular letters to all our parents with information on your child's attendance and details of any late sessions

 We keep a very close eye on all of our children's attendance and if there is any cause for concern you will be asked to attend a meeting to discuss the matter in detail to see if we can put any help in place for you

-Our Headteacher, Mrs Pietrzak, runs regular Attendance Clinics where you can come into school to discuss your child's attendance on a one-to-one basis
+Our Deputy Headteacher, Miss Peckett, runs Attendance Clinics where you can come into school to discuss your child's attendance on a one-to-one basis